aya49/omics_asthma/README.md

 [midterm poster](./20180808_poster.pdf), [midterm presentation](./20180723_presentation.pdf), [abstract](201806_prelim-abstract.doc), follow up paper DOI: 10.1183/23120541.00107-2019

-**purpose**: human asthma patients experience an asthma attack or constriction in their airways upon contact with allergens. a subgroup of these patients will recover after their initial attack. however, some will suffer from inflammation some hours later.
+**Purpose**: human asthma patients experience an asthma attack or constriction in their airways upon contact with allergens. a subgroup of these patients will recover after their initial attack. however, some will suffer from inflammation some hours later.
 - hence this project aims to find biomarkers that differentiates between patents who
   - will (dual response DR) and
   - will not suffer from this second wave of inflammation (early response ER)